This page contains continually changing information about ongoing City projects. If you would like further information, please contact us!

 North Atlantic Avenue Improvements

-Construction of improvements across from Wagner Park along the western side of North Atlantic Avenue continues.
+Construction of improvements across from Wagner Park along the western side of North Atlantic Avenue is nearing completion.